the-jake-group/wp-admin-customizer/readme.txt

 Contributors: The Jake Group
 Tags: Theming, Customization, Admin
 Requires at least: 3.2.1
-Tested up to: 3.4.1
+Tested up to: 4.0.0
 Stable tag: trunk

-This plugin is used to customize certain features and colors within WP-Admin
+This plugin is used to customize certain features and admin color schemes within WordPress.

 == Description ==

-The plugin adds the option to change the color of the admin bar, as well as change the Wordpress logo in the admin bar.
-It can also be used to customize the logo on the login screen, and to hide certain dashboard widgets.
-For developers, there are additional features such as a contact widget that can be added to the Dashboard.
-The developer features are only available to users who have access to edit their plugin files.
+This plugin gives you the ability to create and edit a custom admin color scheme.
+It also allows you to change the login logo for WordPress, and disable dashboard widgets.

+== Upgrade Notice ==

+Version 2.0.0 represents a complete rewrite, and a few breaking changes:
+* Due to the way WordPress now handles colors in the admin, you will need to reset all of your settings when upgrading.
+* The Developer Features (Contact Form) have been removed.
+* The Rounded Corners on login screen has been removed.

 == Installation ==